danielsaggau/IR_LDC/README.md

 - transformers
 ---

-# Bregman-Multiple Negative Ranking Loss Sentence Transformers
+# Bregman-Multiple Negatives Ranking Loss Sentence Transformers

 This is a [sentence-transformers](https://www.SBERT.net) model: It maps sentences & paragraphs to a 768 dimensional dense vector space and can be used for tasks like clustering or semantic search.